cupOJoseph/pgn2gif-masters/README.md

 # pgn2gif
 Generate gifs from pgn files of your chess games.

+## Bulk Conversions
+Use `expand-games.py` to expand the bulk pgn files into pgn files that have just 1 game per file.
+Then use `convert.py` (which is an example of using the underlying library created originally by @dn1z) to convert the bulk single game files to gifs, with associated json info.

 ## Installation
 * You need [python 3.5](https://www.python.org/downloads/) or newer installed.
 * Clone the repo with `git clone https://github.com/dn1z/pgn2gif`.